matrix-org/synapse/docs/usage/administration/monthly_active_users.md

 Synapse can be configured to record the number of monthly active users (also referred to as MAU) on a given homeserver.
 For clarity's sake, MAU only tracks local users.

-Please note that the metrics recorded by the [Homeserver Usage Stats](/usage/administration/monitoriing/reporting_homeserver_usage_statistics) are calculated differently.
-The `monthly_active_users` does not take into account any of the rules below, and counts any users who have made a request to the homeserver in the last 30 days.
+Please note that the metrics recorded by the [Homeserver Usage Stats](/usage/administration/monitoring/reporting_homeserver_usage_statistics) are calculated differently.
+The `monthly_active_users` from the usage stats does not take into account any of the rules below, and counts any users who have made a request to the homeserver in the last 30 days.

-See the [configuration manual](/usage/configuration/config_documentation.html#limit_usage_by_mau) for details on how to configure MAU.
+See the [configuration manual](../../usage/configuration/config_documentation.md#limit_usage_by_mau) for details on how to configure MAU.

 ## Calculating active users

-Individual user activity is measured in active days, so if a user performs an action on a given day, that day is then recorded.
+Individual user activity is measured in active days.
+If a user performs an action, the exact time of that action is then recorded.
 When calculating the MAU figure, any users with a recorded action in the last 30 days are considered part of the cohort.
+Days are measured as a rolling window from the current system time to 30 days ago.

+So for example, if Synapse were to calculate the active users on the 15th July at 13:25, it would include any activity from 15th June 13:25 onwards.

 A user is **never** considered active if they are either:
  - Part of the trial day cohort (described below)
- - Have an `appservice_id`.
+ - Are owned by an Application Service (AS).
+   - Note: This **only** cover users that are part of an application service `namespaces.users` registration.
+The namespace must also be marked as `exclusive`.

 Otherwise, any request to Synapse will mark the user as active.
-Internally, this is any request that records the client's IP address into the database.
+Please note that registration will not mark a user as active *unless* they register with a 3pid that is included in the config field `mau_limits_reserved_threepids`.

-The MAU value is recalculated once every 5 minutes for active users, while inactive users are removed from the cohort once every hour.
+The Prometheus metric for MAU is recalculated every 5 minutes.

-Internally this works by checking all users, and adding any recently active users to the `monthly_active_users` table.
-Every hour, any users with timestamps later than 30 days are removed.
-The sum of all rows of that table is the final count of active users.
+Once an hour, Synapse checks to see if any users are in active (with only activity timestamps later than 30 days).
+These users are removed from the active users cohort.
+If they then become active, they are immediately restored to the cohort.

-It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as blocked users won't perform actions they will eventually be removed from the cohort.
+It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as these users won't perform actions they will eventually be removed from the cohort.
+This is also the case with shadow banned users.

 ### Trial days

-If `mau_trial_days` is set, the user must have had activity at least this number of days apart for them to be considered part of the cohort.
+If the config option `mau_trial_days` is set, a user must have been active this many days **after** registration to be active.
+A user is in the trial period if their registration timestamp (also known as the `creation_ts`) is less than `mau_trial_days` old.

-As an example, if `mau_trial_days` is set to `2` and Alice is active on days 1 and 3 then they will be counted as an active user.
-If Bob is active on days 1 and 2, then they will NOT be counted as active.
-Please note that users do not need to be active on concurrent days to be deemed active.
+As an example, if `mau_trial_days` is set to `3` and a user is active **after** 3 days (72 hours from registration time) then they will be counted as active.

-The `mau_appservice_trial_days` config further extends this rule by applying different durations depending on the appservice ID of the user.
+The `mau_appservice_trial_days` config further extends this rule by applying different durations depending on the `appservice_id` of the user.
+Users registered by an application service will be recorded with an `appservice_id` matching the `id` key in the registration file for that service.

 ## Limiting usage of the homeserver when the maximum MAU is reached